AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     manuallyCompleted?: boolean;
 };

+// Warning: (ae-missing-release-tag) "REDIRECT_URI" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const REDIRECT_URI = "redirect_uri";

+// Warning: (ae-missing-release-tag) "redirectUriEmpty" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const redirectUriEmpty = "redirect_uri_empty";

+// Warning: (ae-missing-release-tag) "REFRESH_TOKEN" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const REFRESH_TOKEN = "refresh_token";

+// Warning: (ae-missing-release-tag) "REFRESH_TOKEN_EXPIRES_IN" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const REFRESH_TOKEN_EXPIRES_IN = "refresh_token_expires_in";